annleeli/annleeli.github.io/portfolio.md

 <a name="gishwhes"></a>
 ![Gishwhes Mascot](/rsc/gishwhes.png)
 ## [Gishwhes Mascot Generator](http://annlee.li/GishwhesMascot/) | [Github]({{ site.github.repo }}/GishwhesMascot)
 A mascot generator for Gishwhes 2015 ([gishwhes.com](https://gishwhes.com/)) created for ITEM 86.
 It randomly generates a name for a hybrid animal, for example "octopillar".
 [Shaw Tan](https://github.com/tanx8) and I created the site using HTML, CSS, Javascript and JQuery.
+I edited the main image and designed the layout on Photoshop.

 <a name="pong"></a>
 ![Pong](/rsc/pong.png)